2026 UEFA Women's Under-17 Championship qualification

-The 2026 UEFA Women's Under-17 Championship qualification is an under-17 women's national football team competition that will determine the seven teams joining the automatically qualified host team Northern Ireland in the 2026 UEFA Women's Under-17 Championship final tournament.
+The 2026 UEFA Women's Under-17 Championship qualification was an under-17 women's national football team competition that determined the seven teams joining the automatically qualified host team Northern Ireland in the 2026 UEFA Women's Under-17 Championship final tournament.

 Five national teams decided not to participate in the event, and Russia were excluded from the tournament due to the ongoing invasion of Ukraine.
 Therefore, including hosts Northern Ireland, 49 teams entered this qualification competition.
-The Round 1 of the qualification is being played from 24 September to 2 December 2025, while the Round 2 will be played in spring 2026.
-Players born on or after 1 January 2009 are eligible to participate.
+The Round 1 of the qualification was played from 24 September to 2 December 2025, while the Round 2 was played from 26 February to 8 April 2026.
+Players born on or after 1 January 2009 were eligible to participate.

 Format

-The qualification consists of two rounds, both with teams playing in two tiered leagues.
+The qualification consists of two rounds, both with teams playing in two-tiered leagues.
 Each round league consists of several groups, which are played as single-round-robin mini-tournaments, with one team from each group selected as the host after the draw.